canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

   - If multiple relations require the same index name, they should all be able to access it.
 - Is not expected to create an index on relation creation.
   - Responsibility for managing an index rests with the requirer application, including creating and removing indices.
-- Is expected to provide `username` and `password` fields as Juju Secrets when Requirer provides the `index` field.
+- Is expected to provide unique `username` and `password` fields as Juju Secrets when Requirer provides the `index` field.
 - Is expected to provide the `endpoints` field containing all cluster endpoint addresses in a comma-separated list.
-- Is expected to provide the `version` field describing the installed version of opensearch.
+- Is expected to provide the `version` field describing the installed version number of opensearch.
 - If the charm has TLS enabled (such as using the [TLS Certificates Operator](https://github.com/canonical/tls-certificates-operator)), it is expected to provide the CA chain in the `tls-ca` field as a Juju Secret.

 ### Requirer